svetlyak40wt/django-dzenlog-link/README.md

 dzenlog_text
 ------------

-This is a simple application for textual blog, based on the [django-dzenlog][] application.
+This is a simple application to post links to the blog, based on the [django-dzenlog][] application.

 Installation